nuclight/bpf64/bpf64spec.md

     63 |   V3 | 128+ | Special: b/vect | Global  | (e.g. memmove() or like)
 ```

+FIXME seems that JIT on RISC-V (and MIPS different names but same count) must use x0-x8 for it's own needs, which leave us only 23 available registers... including X and Y ?.. //mainly yes but smth wrong
+- 13.09.24 RISC-V leaves 26 registers to JIT including it's own temporaries, MIPS even one less if in userspace, x86 need 1 temporary for "memory-memory", and there too many architectures, e.g. Intel APX raises number of registers.
+So what will be in ten years?
+Someone will do 64 registers?
+So let's move to maximum registers possible by encoding and put JIT authors do deal with that - e.g. AMD64 ABI already uses "some in registers, some in memory" to speed up at least something
+- 14.09.24 this requires for JIT implementation to know which registers is input/local/output, so it's either return to fixed register windows (as in SPARC) or somewhat like annotating each instruction which register is which
+   - probably for first version for simplicity is enough "let JIT use R0..as much as it can" without dividing to classes, but supplement `BPF_PROLOG` with a version which will be `NOP` for bytecode interpreter (and to capable JIT) but hint to limited JIT of which registers may be unused

 In addition to registers above, there are also special registers like segment selectors described under `BPF_TAX`/`BPF_TXA`, and pseudoregisters, which abstracts typical RISC's zero register to strings of zeroes ond ones - that is, the main application is for CIDR masks.

 If register encoding takes one byte, than it is normal register if high bit is 0, otherwise it's "zero-ones 64-bit pseudo-register" described as follows: